Skip to content

 5. Broadcast Addresses

-Broadcast addresses are used to send a packet to all devices on a local network.
+Broadcast addresses send a packet to all devices on a local network.
 They play a vital role in network discovery and communication.

 • IPv4 Broadcast Address: The address 255.255.255.255 is used to send a broadcast packet to all devices on the local network.
-Additionally, subnet-specific broadcast addresses are used to target all devices within a particular subnet.
+Additionally, subnet-specific broadcast addresses target all devices within a particular subnet.

 Uses of Broadcast Addresses: